xXbaodeptraiXx/BedrockServer2000/README.md

 This software is still in development process, some features haven't been implemented and there are lots of bugs so don't expect it to work perfectly.

+## Compiling

+This program is built with .NET Core 3.1 so you need to install the SDK to compile the code.

+To build the source for different platforms, you need to use the `dotnet build` command with a RuntimeIdentifier (`-r {RuntimeIdentifier}`).

+For Windows, the RID is `win-x64` and for Linux, the RID is `linux-x64`.

+The same goes for `dotnet publish` and `dotnet run`.

+### Example

+- `dotnet run -r linux-x64`
+- `dotnet build -r win-x64`
+- `dotnet publish -c Release -r linux-x64`

+## Start the wrapper

+Simply copy the wrapper executable `bs2k` and its other 2 configuration files named `bs2k.conf` and `bs2k.banlist` to the bedrock server folder then execute the `bs2k` executable to run it.

+Use the `commands` command to know more about the available commands in the program.

 ## Features

 ### Current features